cloudflightio/cloudflight-platform-spring/README.md

 ### JPA

-The module `platform-jpa` wraps all required libraries in order to access a relational database with JPA/Hibernate and Spring Data, especially Spring's `spring-data-jpa` and Spring Boot's `spring-boot-starter-data-jpa`.
+The module `platform-spring-jpa` wraps all required libraries in order to access a relational database with JPA/Hibernate and Spring Data, especially Spring's `spring-data-jpa` and Spring Boot's `spring-boot-starter-data-jpa`.

 It also automatically applies `@EnableTransactionManagement`.